dustinpfister/blog_posts/_posts/js-promise-all.md

 layout: post
 categories: js
 id: 488
-updated: 2019-06-24 13:06:19
+updated: 2019-06-24 14:21:12
-version: 1.1
+version: 1.2
 ---

-When a whole bunch of tasks need to be accomplished before moving on with things, one way to do so is with the Promise.all methid.
+When a whole bunch of tasks need to be accomplished before moving on with things, one way to do so is with the [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method.
+This method will return a resolved promise object when everything that is given to it via an array as the first argument is resolved if a promise, or is something that is not a promise.

 <!-- more -->